 - 1/2 teaspoon chili powder

-- In a large skillet, heat the olive oil over medium-high heat.
+In a large skillet, heat the olive oil over medium-high heat.
 Saute the pork slices for about 2 minutes on each side, or until browned.
-Combine remaining ingredients and pour over the pork (If your skillet is not ovenproof, put the pork in a baking dish first).
+Combine remaining ingredients and pour over the pork.

 Transfer the pan to the oven and bake, uncovered, for 15 to 20 minutes, until the sauce mixture is reduced and slightly thickened and the pork has a glazed appearance.